Making Family Fitness Fun

 Let your child help pick activities.
 If your child is involved with choosing activities, he or she may be more excited

-in a week?
+week?
 Who can be the first to walk the dog 3 times?
-Offer small rewards
+Offer small rewards like special

-children may feel self-conscious.
-Let your child go at his or her own pace, and
+may feel self-conscious.
+Let your child go at his or her own pace, and offer support

-offer support and encouragement.
+and encouragement.
 Promote a positive attitude.
-Positive experiences
+Positive experiences with activity

 Be a role model.
 Your positive attitude about activity will help your child see it as an important